GlobetrotterTravel/GlobetrotterTravel.github.io/Docs/Iris/index.md

 Globetrotter Iris is a scalable, flexible and reliable solution to managing service configuration data for organisations of any size.
 Iris is an API-first platform that is designed to fit into your workflows and deliver the benefits of centralised control and audit of complex information.

+Iris manages objects called `components`, which when combined in a structured manner, represent the service configuration for all of your clients and partners.
+The principle `component` is `entity`, to which all other `components` plug into.

 Iris serves *your data your way* to `subscriber` systems, giving you the confidence that all parts of your infrastructure are seeing the same source of truth. `Subscribers` can access a little or a lot, based on a strong security model and granular `permissions`.
 Integrate with both internal systems as well as partners and customers, taking advantage of industry REST API standards.

 ## In this section